SimonSubokLee/ston-docs-son/admin/snmp.kr.rst

     OID = 1.3.6.1.4.1.40001.1.4

-캐시 서비스의 통계는 가상호스트별로 상세하게 수집/제공된다.
+The stats of cache service are elaborately collected/provided for each virtual host.

 ====== ============== ========= ============================================================
 OID    Name           Type      Description
 ====== ============== ========= ============================================================
-.1     host           OID       호스트 (확장)
+.1     host           OID       Host (expansion)
-.2     vhostCount     Integer   가상호스트 개수
-.3.1   vhost          OID       가상호스트별 통계
-.4     vhostIndexMax  Integer    ``[vhostIndex]``  최대 값.
-SNMPWalk는 이 수치를 기준으로 동작한다.
+.2     vhostCount     Integer   The number of virtual host .3.1   vhost          OID       Stats for each virtual host .4     vhostIndexMax  Integer   Max value of ``[vhostIndex]``.
+SNMPWalk works based on this value.
-.10    viewCount      Integer   View 개수
+.10    viewCount      Integer   View count
-.11.1  view           OID       View별 통계
+.11.1  view           OID       Stats by View
-.12    viewIndexMax   Integer   [viewIndex] 최대 값.
-SNMPWalk는 이 수치를 기준으로 동작한다.
+.12    viewIndexMax   Integer   Max value of [viewIndex].
+SNMPWalk works based on this value.
 ====== ============== ========= ============================================================